 students, is essential to a learning environment.
 Students

 who compromise the integrity of the classroom are subject to

-disciplinary action by their instructor, their department, their college and/or the
+disciplinary action by their instructor, their department, their

 Students violating such standards must accept the consequences

-appropriately assessed penalties, which may include reprimand, a
+and appropriately assessed penalties, which may include reprimand,

-failing grade, or suspension or dismissal from an academic
+a failing grade, or suspension or dismissal from an academic

-the University.
+program or the University.
 Students accused of abridging a

 standard of academic honesty will be provided with mechanisms for

 3. The fundamental responsibility for the maintenance of

-of academic honesty rests with each student.
-It is each
+the standards of academic honesty rests with each student.

-responsibility to be familiar with University policy on academic
+It is each student's responsibility to be familiar with University

 4. Faculty members need to be aware of the possibility of

-misconduct, watchful for any instances of academic
+academic misconduct, watchful for any instances of academic

 misconduct and diligent in addressing those who do not maintain

 5. Faculty members are responsible for clarification to

 their classes of the expectations and requirements relative to

-class assignments or projects.
-Each faculty member shall
+academic honesty for class assignments or projects.
+Each

 6. If a faculty member alleges a violation of the

-academic honesty, but imposes no academic sanction, no official
+University's standard of academic honesty, but imposes no academic

 7. When a faculty member has reasonable good faith belief

-student or students have committed academic misconduct,
+that a student or students have committed academic misconduct,

 that faculty member has the sole discretion to give the student an

-an "F" for the entire course.
-If the student does not
+academic misconduct or an "F" for the entire course.
+If the

-the allegation, no further action need be
+student does not contest the allegation, no further action need be

 upon the report and recommendation and the Dean's decision

-(for the course or the assignment/test) shall be
+regarding the grade (for the course or the assignment/test) shall

-final.
-The Dean shall share her/his decision with the Vice
+be final.
+The Dean shall share her/his decision with the

-for Campus Life and University Relations, the Provost, the Dean of
+Vice President for Campus Life and University Relations, the Vice

 8. If the Dean recommends that more severe sanctions should

-and/or the Vice President for Campus Life and University Relations
+be imposed and/or the Vice President for Campus Life and

-expulsion from the University should be
+including suspension or expulsion from the University should be

-implemented, the Vice

-for Campus Life and University Relations will implement
+implemented, the Vice President for Campus Life and University

-disciplinary procedures as set forth in
+Relations will implement disciplinary procedures as set forth in

 This policy shall be included in the WSU Policies and Procedures Manual and shared with appropriate constituencies of the University.

-The Provost and the Vice President for Campus Life and University Relations shall have shared responsibility for publication, dissemination and implementation of this University policy.
+The Vice President for Academic Affairs and the Vice President for Campus Life and University Relations shall have shared responsibility for publication, dissemination and implementation of this University policy.